An Honest Look At Flood Mythology Leaves Biblical Literalists All At Sea

 “That story mentions both the Ark and Noah.
 Aren’t those similarities unlikely to be merely coincidence?
 Indeed it is not a coincidence!”.

 Answers In Genesis are being somewhat extravagant and premature in the value they place in this myth.
 The original publication of the story appears to be in a 1980 paper ‘Noah's Ark Revisited: On the Myth-Land Connection In Traditional Aboriginal Thought’ published in the journal ‘Oceania’ (and subsequently republished in 1988 as a chapter in a book edited by Alan Dundes, 'The Flood Myth').
-It was written by the German anthropologist Erich Kolig, who had conducted postdoctoral research in the Noonkanbah region 10 years earlier.
-Kolig’s purpose in writing this paper was far from supportive of young earth creationist dogma.
-Rather, he was illustrating the impact of western influences on traditional Australian aboriginal cultures.
+It was written by anthropologist Erich Kolig, who had conducted research in the Noonkanbah region 10 years earlier, noting the impact of western influences on traditional Australian aboriginal cultures.
 As he wrote the following year in his own book ‘The Silent Revolution: The Effects of Modernisation on Australian Aboriginal Religion’:

 “There is a generalised trend among Aboriginal people towards rethinking traditional cosmology along the lines of Western thought.
 With the move out of the desert, there has been a general decline in the need for topographical authentication of mythological incidents”.